brimdata/zed/README.md

 # `zq` [![CI][ci-img]][ci] [![GoDoc][doc-img]][doc]

-`zq` is a command-line tool for processing [Zeek](https://www.zeek.org) logs.
+`zq` is a command-line tool that's useful for searching and analyzing logs;
+particularly [Zeek](https://www.zeek.org) logs.
 If you are familiar with [`zeek-cut`](https://github.com/zeek/zeek-aux/tree/master/zeek-cut), you can think of `zq` as `zeek-cut` on steroids.
 (If you missed [the name change](https://blog.zeek.org/2018/10/renaming-bro-project_11.html),